awsdocs/amazon-cloudwatch-user-guide/doc_source/ContributorInsights-CreateRule.md

 + CloudWatch Container Insights logs
 + VPC flow logs

+**Important**
+When you grant a user the `cloudwatch:PutInsightRule` permission, by default that user can create a rule that evaluates any log group in CloudWatch Logs\.
+You can add IAM policy conditions that limit these permissions for a user to include and exclude specific log groups\.
+For more information, see [Using Condition Keys to Limit Contributor Insights Users' Access to Log Groups](iam-cw-condition-keys-contributor.md)\.

 **To create a rule using a built\-in sample rule**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.